adalton/apue3/Chapter03/Readme.md

 dup2(fd, 2);   /* fd(1), 0, and 2 are associated with the same file table entry */
 if (fd > 2)    /* fd(1) is not greater than 2 */
     close(fd); /* Not executed */
+/* Now only 0, 1, and 2 are associated with the file table entry */
 ```

 Now assume that `fd` is 3: